 With a rich history that dates back to the Roman Empire, Utrecht is now a busy, youthful city that has come to life.
 Start by shopping in the indoor shopping center Hoog Catharijne, located right in the Central Station.

-Quick search for cheap hotels in Utrecht or Gouda:
+Quick search for cheap hotels in Gouda:

 Once you’ve escaped, take the bus to the Dom Tower.
 This Gothic church is the highest in The Netherlands after climbing 465 steep stairs.